 Let’s say, since our worlds turned upside down and we’ve all practically became prisoners in our own homes over the past 8 weeks, I’ve more than tapped into this curiosity.
 I’ve dove in and inhale everything I can find to help better understand – what is happening to our healthcare system?
 Why are certain people dying of COVID-19 and others aren’t?
-Is it really true, that “COVID-19 has revealed the deadly realities of a racially polarized America,” according to the cover story of this past weekend’s New York Times Magazine (May 3, 2020).
+Is it really true, that “COVID-19 has revealed the deadly realities of a racially polarized America,” according to the cover story of the New York Times Magazine (May 3, 2020).

 One of the experts I’ve turned to in my quest for answers about the COVID-19 crisis and the impact on our healthcare system is Dr. Sean Woods, a gifted Doctor of Chiropractic (D.C.) in Alexandria, VA.
 His work has taught me a heck of a lot about how to lead a healthier and happier life.
 I met Dr. Sean – as he’s affectionately known to his patients – through Dr. Miranda Wall Van Blarcum, who also is a Doctor of Chiropractic, a former yoga and Pilates teacher at Mind the Mat, my local yoga and Pilates sanctuary, before she moved to Austin, Texas with her husband.
 After Miranda left for Texas a few years ago, I started to see Dr. Sean every month.
 He owns a holistic health and wellness practice, The Chiropractic Associates in Old Town Alexandria with his wife, Michelle, and has become one of the most important people in my life (after my husband, Andy, of course.)